 We would suggest posting at least once a week and potentially twice a week during the peak of calving.

-Calf details: All he basic information such as, DOB, Sire, Dam, etc should be recorded as soon as possible.
+Calf details: All the basic information such as, DOB, Sire, Dam, etc should be recorded as normal.
 This can be recorded on Agfood.ie or via any of the Farm Software Packages.
 Note: Paper registration methods, such as white cards or Animal Events sheets will not be accepted.

 BVD: The BVD sample is sent to the BVD lab as normal, and the DNA samples are posted to the Genotyping Lab in the return envelopes provided.